ywemay/pse/public/assets/constitution.md

 ## Preamble

-We, the people of Earth and the universe we inhabit, united by our shared humanity, hereby establish this Constitution to ensure the prosperity, happiness, and well-being of all individuals within our global community.
+We, the humans of Earth and the universe we inhabit, united by our shared humanity, hereby establish this Constitution to ensure the prosperity, happiness, and well-being of all humans within our global community.

 ## Article I: Principles of Human Interaction